Course Description:

 The purpose of this course is to present an introduction to the study of the production of speech sounds.
 It will provide an overview of the basic concepts and terminology within the field of phonetics.
 The course will introduce the three types of phonetics: acoustic, auditory and articulatory.
 The course will, however, mainly focus on articulatory phonetics, while the other two types will be discussed briefly.
 First, the organs of speech and the role they play in the production of speech sounds will be discussed in detail.
 Then, the features utilized to describe each speech sound will be presented.

-Note: The course will mainly focus on the sound patterns of Received Pronunciation (RP) although occasional reference will be made to other varieties of English as well as the sound system of Kurdish.
+Moreover, the course will provide the students with the basic notions of phonemic transcription and the set of IPA symbols for transcribing English words.
+Finally, the course will also enable the students to differentiate between the various English sounds and learn and identify the correct pronunciation of these sounds.
+Note: The course will mainly focus on the sound patterns of Received Pronunciation (RP) although occasional reference will be made to other varieties of English as well as the sound system of Kurdish. |

 Course Code: EGH2220